-To do this, hit the Start button, type "restore" and click "Create a restore point."
+- Hit the Start button, type "restore" and click "Create a restore point."

-- To restore Windows to the restore point you've just created, come back to the System Protection tab and click "System Restore."
+- To restore Windows to the restore point you've just created, come back to the "System Protection" tab and click "System Restore."

 Create a Backup File of a Registry Key

-To back up a registry key, go to the registry editor by pressing “Win + R” and typing
+- Go to the registry editor by pressing Win + R and typing

 Create a Backup of the Entire Registry

-You now have a backup file for your entire registry on standby for when everything goes horribly wrong!
+You now have a backup file for your entire registry on standby for when everything goes horribly wrong.

 Good to know: is your PC slower than usual?
 Maybe it's time to defragment your registry.